cspwcspw/ESP32_CamToLCD/README.md

 generates a "DMABuffer Ready" interrupt, it in turn calls back to the main program to deal with the scanline.

-So in summary, my camera code is a direct descendant of iggr's I2S camera project with a few conceptual differences:
+So in summary, my camera code is a direct descendant of igrr's I2S camera project with a few conceptual differences:
 * The idea is to consume or dispose of scanlines as they arrive.
 * I don't allocate memory or pack scanlines into a frame buffer.